When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Warning

-If you have a hoverboard made before 2017, check its recall status.
-Many hoverboards made before this time had an increased fire risk due to the battery construction.
+If you own a hoverboard manufactured before 2017, check its recall status immediately.
+Older models pose a significantly higher fire risk due to outdated battery construction.

 What Age Is a Hoverboard Safe For?

-The American Academy of Pediatrics (AAP) states that children under the age of five shouldn’t use a hoverboard or a skateboard (7).
-Children over six can ride a hoverboard, but they must have close parental supervision.
+The American Academy of Pediatrics (AAP) suggests that children under the age of five should not use hoverboards (4).

 Hoverboard Safety Tips